Skip to main content

 Audit Your Backlink Profile

-If you’re serious about SEO, you’ll already have a tool like Ahrefs or SEMrush.
-Use one of these to export your existing backlink profile.
+Use either of these to export your existing backlink profile.
 Identify the pages that have the most valuable external links pointing to them.

 This process helps you identify the highest-priority pages when it comes to redirection.
-You don’t want these pointing to a 404.
+You absolutely don’t want these pointing to a 404.
 Give them some extra love.

 During the Migration: Getting it Right